Henry W. Marshall: Politics and other activities

 A member of the Republican Party, Marshall served in the Indiana House of Representatives from 1899 until 1905.
 In the 1903 legislative session he was that chamber's speaker.
 Following his time in the legislature, Marshall continued to be active in state politics and was a delegate to state and national party conventions.
 In 1932 Marshall led a group that convinced the Indiana Republican convention to support the repeal of the Eighteenth Amendment to the United States Constitution, which had prohibited the sale of alcoholic beverages.

 In 1921, Marshall was appointed to the board of trustees of Purdue University.
 The university's president, Winthrop Stone, died in a mountain-climbing accident a few months later, and Marshall was chosen to act as president until a successor could be found.
 Marshall considered this twelve-month period to be a time of crisis and refused to accept any payment for his services.

-Chicago's International Livestock Exposition first elected Marshall as their president in 1933.
+Chicago's International Livestock Exposition first elected Marshall as their president in 1933, after the retirement of John Clay from the position.
 They re-elected him sixteen times and he resigned in 1949.
 By the time of his death in 1951, Marshall owned 6,000 acres (2,400 ha) of farm land near his home in Lafayette, Indiana.